-Journal of Biotechnology and Biomedicine aims to encourage researchers to publish their new findings or ideas in an open access platform to publication there manuscripts is no restriction on the length of the papers so that full experimental details provided by the author should helps in better understanding by the readers.
+Journal of Biotechnology and Biomedicine aims to encourage researchers to publish their new findings or ideas in an open access platform with no restriction on the length of the papers so that full experimental details provided by the author should help in better understanding to the readers.
 The journal covers all the broad topics in Biotechnology and Biomedicine including

 • 3D bioprinting

 • Agro- and Food Biotechnology

 • Antibody engineering

 • Biological systems engineering

 • Biomedical engineering

 • Biotechnology applications